MGPoirot/web2mp3/README.md

-Web2mp3 can also run as a Docker container via `docker-compose`, keeping the Python environment self-contained and confining filesystem access to a handful of explicit mounts (music library, config/auth, logs, daemon locks, download index) instead of the whole host.
+Web2mp3 can also run as a Docker container via `docker-compose`, keeping the Python environment self-contained and confining filesystem access to a handful of explicit mounts (music library, config/auth, logs, download index) instead of the whole host — plus an in-memory `tmpfs` mount for daemon coordination locks, which is intentionally not persisted (see below).
 A pre-built image is published to `ghcr.io/mgpoirot/web2mp3` on every tagged release, so `docker-compose.yml` and a `.env` file are all you need — no local build or source checkout required (`build: .` is also present in the compose file for local